citruz/operating-system/README.md

 # Home Assistant OS for Rock Pi 4B+

-This is an unofficial fork of the awesome [Home Assistant Operating System](https://github.com/home-assistant/operating-system) which adds support for the Rock Pi 4B+ board.
+This is an unofficial fork of the awesome [Home Assistant Operating System](https://github.com/home-assistant/operating-system) which adds support for the Rock Pi 4 board family.

+## Supported boards

+This is build is developed and tested mainly on the Rock Pi 4B+.
+However, users have reported that it also works on other boards which use very similar hardware:

+- Rock Pi 4SE
+- OKdo Rock 4C+

+It might also work on other boards of the Rock Pi 4 family.
+Please try flashing it first before opening an issue.
+If it works, let me know so that I can add the board to the list.

+You have a different Rock Pi board and would like to run Home Assistant on it?
+Please open an issue to get in contact.

 ## Installation